Child Custody Attorney in Los Angeles

 As noted, it is assumed that having frequent and continuous contact with both parents is in the child's best interest.
 However, the judges evaluate each case and each situation to make such decisions.

 If the child has special needs, this will be considered in determining the best way to address those needs and which parent is better positioned to do so.
 But, again, this is where an experienced attorney can help you understand your specific situation and how it relates to your child.

 Suppose you disagree or are concerned about your child spending time with their other parent.
 In that case, you will have to present your arguments and supporting evidence to the court so the judge can decide on custody rights, often decided after a child custody evaluation.

 Having a Los Angeles child custody attorney with extensive litigation experience throughout this process is critical.
 You could even choose arbitration, which is less expensive and an excellent option to avoid a costly legal battle before a judge.
 It also keeps the specific details of your separation private.

 The law requires courts to order what is in the child's best interests.
 Courts first presume that shared custody is in the child's best interests in every case, and in deciding whether to stray from that presumption, they consider two primary factors:

 - The safety, health, and welfare of the child if a parent is unfit; and

 - The benefits garnered from continuing and frequent contact with both parents.

-Call a Los Angeles Child Custody Lawyer
+Contact our Los Angeles Child Custody Lawyers for Help